Traumflug/simulavr/doc/build.rst

 - autoconf (version >= 2.63, known to work with 2.65, ubuntu 10.04)
 - automake (version >= 1.10, known to work with 1.11.1, ubuntu 10.04)
 - libtool (version >= 2.2, known to work with 2.2.6b, ubuntu 10.04)
+- makeinfo (version known to work with 4.13, ubuntu 10.04)
 - SWIG (version >= 1.3.18, known to work with 1.3.40, ubuntu 10.04), needed if you want to create tcl or python extensions or to run examples, **attention:** SWIG 1.3.x, not SWIG 2.0.x, see below!